sunpaq/monkc-next/README.md

     static type name(void* any

 - most of the syntax C macros have a hidden open paren '(' or curly '{'
-- don't worry about the unbalenced parens. just close them at the end
+- don't worry about the unbalenced parens.
+C compiler will notice you to close it.

 ## Types